Best-transcendence/ft_transcendence/backend/auth-service/README.md

 ## 🔒 Security Notes

-- Passwords are currently stored in plain text (TODO: implement bcrypt)
+- Passwords are encrypted with `bcrypt`
-- JWT tokens are signed with a shared secret
+- JWT tokens are signed with a shared secret located in Vault
 - CORS is configured for frontend communication
 - Input validation is implemented for all endpoints